jhwhenry/cpd/CPD_Upgrade_465_to_485.md

-1.2.4 Ensure the cpd-cli manage plug-in has the latest version of the olm-utils image 1.2.5 Ensure the images were mirrored to the private container registry 1.2.6 Creating a profile for upgrading the service instances 1.2.7 Download CASE files
-1.3 Health check OCP & CPD
+1.2.4 Ensure the cpd-cli manage plug-in has the latest version of the olm-utils image 1.2.5 Ensure the images were mirrored to the private container registry 1.2.6 Creating a profile for upgrading the service instances 1.3 Health check OCP & CPD

 Part 2: Upgrade
-2.1 Upgrade CPD to 4.8.5
+2.1 Uninstall all hotfixes and apply preventative measures 2.2 Uninstall the RSI patches and the cluster-scoped webhook 2.3 Upgrade CPD to 4.8.5
-2.1.1 Migrate to private topology
+2.3.1 Migrate to private topology
-2.1.2 Preparing to upgrade an CPD instance
+2.3.2 Preparing to upgrade the CPD instance
-2.1.3 Upgrade foundation service and CPD platform to 4.8.5 2.2 Upgrade CPD services
+2.3.3 Upgrade foundation service and CPD platform to 4.8.5 2.3.4 Install the RSI patches
+2.4 Upgrade CPD services
-2.2.1 Upgrade IBM Knowledge Catalog service
-2.2.2 Upgrade MANTA service
+2.4.1 Upgrade IBM Knowledge Catalog service and apply hot fixes 2.4.2 Upgrade MANTA service
-2.2.3 Upgrade Analytics Engine service
+2.4.3 Upgrade Analytics Engine service
-2.2.4 Upgrade Watson Studio, Watson Studio Runtimes and Watson Machine Learning 2.2.5 Upgrade Db2 Warehouse
+2.4.4 Upgrade Watson Studio, Watson Studio Runtimes and Watson Machine Learning 2.4.5 Upgrade Db2 Warehouse

 Part 3: Post-upgrade
 3.1 Configuring single sign-on
 3.2 Validate CPD & CPD services
-3.3 Enabling users to upload JDBC drivers
-3.4 Removing the shared operators
+3.3 Check whether uploading JDBC drivers is enabled 3.4 Removing the shared operators
 3.5 WKC post-upgrade tasks
 3.6 Handling embedded Postgres license expiry for CPD 4.8.5